-LANDLORD FACILITIES SAFETY CONTROL MANUAL SECTION SECTION 7.9 REVISION 2 DATE Sept 2023 PAGES 2 ASPECT ASPECT TOPIC SPECIFIC POLICIES - Electrical Safety
+LANDLORD FACILITIES SAFETY CONTROL MANUAL SECTION SECTION 7.9 REVISION 3 DATE Sept 2024 PAGES 3 ASPECT ASPECT TOPIC SPECIFIC POLICIES - Electrical Safety

-- 5.2 An appropriate portable appliance testing (PAT) regime will be implemented for any appliances issued by the organisation. - 5.3 All portable appliances issued by the organisation will have the UKCA Mark, the British Standard Kitemark or the 'BEAB Approved' mark.
-The CE mark will still be recognised for most goods placed on the market before 31 December 2024. - 5.4 The Organisation will issue tenants with a copy of the manufacturer's instructions for all appliances provided.
+- 5.2 An appropriate portable appliance testing (PAT) regime will be implemented for any appliances issued by the organisation. - 5.3 All portable appliances issued by the organisation will have the UKCA Mark, the British Standard Kitemark, the 'BEAB Approved' mark or the CE mark. - 5.4 The Organisation will issue tenants with a copy of the manufacturer's instructions for all appliances provided.